-When we are able to shift our diet to answer these needs, we can expect lesser or fewer physical manifestations.
+When we can shift our diet to answer these needs, we can expect minor or fewer physical manifestations.

-We would now be in better command of our bodies, and enjoy younger-looking skin, firmer bodies, and thus, be in better mood.
+We would now be in better command of our bodies and enjoy the younger-looking skin, firmer bodies, and thus, be in a better mood.

 1. Maca root

 - Rich in calcium, iron, fiber, potassium, and protein;

 - Origin: a tuber of the radish family, common in Peru and elsewhere in South America;